dubzzz/fast-check/website/docs/core-blocks/arbitraries/primitives/string.md

 fc.string({ unit: 'binary' });
 // Note: Results in strings made of any possible combinations of code-points no matter how they join between each others.
 // With 'binary', minLength (resp. maxLength) refers to length in terms of code-points (not in terms of visual entities).
+// As an example, "\u{0061}\u{0300}" has a length of 2 in this context, even if it corresponds to a single visual entity: "à".
 // Examples of generated values: "length", "򳇖𓔣򲳋󊕎󨐆󺣝􉥛󠙢􋳥򸂐", "", "𜖇𔳯𯊊򐺖", "key"…

 fc.string({ unit: 'binary-ascii' });
 // Note: Results in strings made of any possible combinations of code-points no matter how they join between each others.
-// With 'binary', minLength (resp. maxLength) refers to length in terms of chars (equivalent to code-points for this type).
+// With 'binary-ascii', minLength (resp. maxLength) refers to length in terms of chars (equivalent to code-points for this type).
 // Examples of generated values: "c\\3\f\u0000\u001f\u00047", "M\u0006\fD!U\u000fXss", "", "s\u0000", "\n\u0006tkK"…

+fc.string({ unit: fc.constantFrom('Hello', 'World') });
+// Note: With a custom arbitrary passed as unit, minLength (resp. maxLength) refers to length in terms of unit values.
+// As an example, "HelloWorldHello" has a length of 3 in this context.
+// Examples of generated values: "", "Hello", "HelloWorld", "HelloWorldHello", "WorldWorldHelloWorldHelloWorld"…
 ```

 Resources: [API reference](https://fast-check.dev/api-reference/functions/string.html).